byWambo/byWambo/README.md

 <img align="right" alt="Nakiri Ayame GIF" src="https://i.redd.it/e4ojwd4y6ch51.gif" width="398px">

 Welcome to my profile!
-I am a learning application developer from **Munich, Germany** and love writing scripts, programming Windows based applications and creating websites.
+I am a learning software developer from **Munich, Germany** and love writing scripts, programming Windows based applications and creating websites.
 Not only technology interests me so much, but also the gaming and anime/manga scene.

 **A few things about myself:**